• Skip to primary navigation

 Start by rinsing and draining the leaves in a colander and, if necessary, separating them into smaller pieces.

-• Key Characteristics: Chard offers an earthy and slightly bitter taste with broad stalks and robust leaves.
+• Key Characteristics: Chard offers an earthy and slightly bitter taste with broad stalks and strong leaves.
 Its sturdiness makes it suitable for cooking methods that require heat.
 Chard can be a viable substitute for escarole lettuce in cooked dishes.

 • Proper Ratio: Use an equal amount of chard as a substitute for escarole lettuce.
 Adjust the quantity based on your recipe requirements and desired flavor intensity.